sagemath/trac_to_gh/Issue 6664.md

 ```
 Assignee: tba

-Sphinx complains about nested classes when building the reference manual.

 This just tweaks #6419 so that it works with Sphinx v0.6.x's `autodoc` extension.
+The main change is to defer to Sphinx's decision, if the object is not a nested class.

-See [comment:#6586:10 this comment] at #6586 for more.
+See [comment:ticket:6586:10 this comment] at #6586 for more.

 Issue created by migration from https://trac.sagemath.org/ticket/6664